Free air conditioner programs.

 Low income families can receive free air conditioners from government assistance programs or local charities.
 The availability of this service will depend on the funding levels or what has been donated when it comes to applying for help to a charity organization.
 However it is usually possible to receive either a free air conditioner unit, repairs to a system or maybe a window fan from the government or a charity near you.

 Salvation Army thrift stores or Family Service Programs may also distribute a free window mounted air conditioner.
 Normally, these will be sold at a reduced price in the community.
 They will also be gently used systems as they are coming from a thrift store.
-However a local Salvation Army center may make exceptions in some cases.
+However a local Salvation Army center may make exceptions in some cases and they may give away free air conditioners to the needy.
 This will vary by locations.

-Some of the centers near you may provide them for free when there is a medical emergency.
+Some of the centers near you may provide them for free to a low income family when there is a medical emergency.
 Therefore a Salvation Army Family Service center may give a window type air conditioner to a senior citizen or elderly member of the community.
-Or a single mother with a sick child at home may qualify.
+Or a single mother with a sick child at home may qualify for a cheap or free AC system.
 They are often the most at risk during the warm summer months.
 There are even instances most years of low income elderly or young people passing away due to overheating during a summer heat wave.

 A air conditioner unit can help eliminate that risk.
 Note these will normally be small units that can be mounted in a bedroom window or another defined portion of the home.
 By no means which every local thrift store or center have them.
 Some may just have fans, but usually some for of assistance is available.
 But they can be an option, and find help from Salvation Army.